-The display and operation of the WBM pages on mobile devices may differ compared with the same pages on desktop devices.
+The display on the WBM pages and how you work with them on mobile devices may differ compared with the same pages on desktop devices.
 Some pages also have an optimized display for mobile devices.

 6.2 Login

 Establishing a connection to a device